semaphoreci/semaphore/docs/docs/getting-started/migration/circle.md

 <Tabs groupId="migration">
 <TabItem value="circle" label="CircleCI">

-CircleCI uses the actions `upload-artifact` and `download-artifact` to manage artifacts.
+CircleCI uses the actions `store_artifacts` to upload and the API to download artifacts.

 The following example uploads and downloads `test.log`